yh17/E10a-Blender/README.md

 # E10a-Blender
-This exercise will give you an opportunity to get some experience using Blender (in advance of the requirements of Project 09).
+This exercise will give you an opportunity to get some experience using Blender (in advance of the requirements for Project 09).

 As usual, Fork and Clone this repository.